MicrosoftDocs/azure-docs/articles/azure-vmware/attach-disk-pools-to-azure-vmware-solution-hosts.md

 ---
-title: Attach disk pools to Azure VMware Solution hosts
+title: Attach disk pools to Azure VMware Solution hosts (Preview)
 description: Learn how to attach a disk pool surfaced through an iSCSI target as the VMware datastore of an Azure VMware Solution private cloud. ms.topic: how-to ms.date: 06/28/2021

 #Customer intent: As an Azure service administrator, I want to scale my AVS hosts using disk pools instead of scaling clusters.
 So that I can use block storage for active working sets and tier less frequently accessed data from vSAN to disks.
 I can also replicate data from on-premises or primary VMware environment to disk storage for the secondary site.

 ---

-# Attach disk pools to Azure VMware Solution hosts
+# Attach disk pools to Azure VMware Solution hosts (Preview)

-[Azure disk pools](../virtual-machines/disks-pools.md) offer persistent block storage to applications and workloads backed by Azure Disks.
+[Azure disk pools](../virtual-machines/disks-pools.md) (currently in [Public Preview](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)) offer persistent block storage to applications and workloads backed by Azure Disks.
 You can use disks as the persistent storage for Azure VMWare Solution for optimal cost and performance.
 For example, you can scale up by using disk pools instead of scaling clusters if you host storage-intensive workloads.
-You can also use disks to replicate data from on-premises or primary VMware environment to disk storage for the secondary site.
+You can also use disks to replicate data from on-premises or primary VMware environments to disk storage for the secondary site.

 Azure Disks are attached to the managed iSCSI controller, a virtual machine deployed under the managed resource group.
 Disks get deployed as storage targets to a disk pool, and each storage target shows as an iSCSI LUN under the iSCSI target.
 You can expose a disk pool as an iSCSI target connected to Azure VMware Solution hosts as a datastore.
 A disk pool surfaces as a single endpoint for all underlying disks added as storage targets.
 Each disk pool can have only one iSCSI controller.